projectriff/projectriff.io/docs/v0.5/getting-started/gke.md

 ## Create a GKE cluster

 Choose a new unique lowercase cluster name and create the cluster.
-For this demo, three nodes should be sufficient. v0.5 of riff requires Kubernetes v1.15 or later.
+For this demo, three nodes should be sufficient.
+Use the `latest` cluster-version.

 ```sh
 # replace ??? below with your own cluster name